BitcoinDesign/Guide/guide/glossary.md

 ### Light nodes

-_Also referred to as lightweight client, thin client_
+_Also referred to as lightweight clients or thin clients_

 A light node is a Bitcoin client that interacts with the Bitcoin network but does not enforce any of its rules and only downloads data relevant to the user.